robertappears/hailo-apps-infra/hailo_apps/python/pipeline_apps/face_recognition/README.md

-# Face Recognition System: Beta Version
+# Face Recognition System

-#### Please note that this is a beta version release; some features may be unstable.
+> ⚠️ **Beta:** This application is currently in beta.
+Features and APIs may change.

 ## Quick Start: